 In this video, Neil, Lead Educator on this course, looks back over some of the highlights and discussions of the week, and shares some additional advice.

 One final point - in Week 1 we have been focusing on Task 1 for the Academic test, and people who are interested in taking the General test have been asking about resources.
-If that’s you, here are some useful resources to help you prepare:
+While Task 2 is similar in both General and Academic, and all the activities in Week 2 and 3 are suitable for both, Task 1 is very different.
+If you are preparing for the General test, here are some useful resources to help you prepare:

 - Practice General questions, model answers and examiner comments

 - LearnEnglish Writing Skills, including formal and informal letters

 Coming up in Week 2

 Next week, we’ll look at Part 2 of the Writing test - writing an essay.
 We’ll discuss how to brainstorm, plan and write a strong, well-organised and effective essay.
 We’ll also look at the examiner’s assessment criteria for task response as well as for coherence and cohesion.
 You’ll then have a chance to try writing your first complete essay.

 If you want to get started straight away, go to the To do list for Week 2.

 Remember, you can always use the To do icon at the top of the page to see what’s coming up or go back to previous weeks and catch up.